bernardpumped/ped/README.md

      ```
    <table><tr><td><img src="documentation/assets/Screenshot-27.png" width="250" /></td><td><img src="documentation/assets/Screenshot-28.png" width="250" /></td></tr></table>
    - Note:
      - The Location library (geolocator) used in PED does not yet have Linux implementation.
-Hence, for Linux platform, the lat-long coordinates are hard coded.
+Hence, for Linux platform, the lat-lng coordinates are hard coded.

 ### 4. Running on Meta Flutter
 * In-Development

 [Joel Winarske](https://github.com/jwinarske "@jwinarske") created [meta-flutter](https://github.com/meta-flutter/meta-flutter "Google Flutter for Yocto") enabling the running of flutter apps on other (non Google supported) target platforms, without of which it would be impossible for us to port PED to AGL.
-Then without provocation he went a step further and wrote [Flutter Workspace Automation](https://github.com/meta-flutter/meta-flutter/blob/kirkstone/tools/README.md "automation tool") which hugely reducers the the steps necessary and learning curve involved for dev to test pipepline thus easing the transition for non-systems engineers - thankyou Joel
+Then without provocation he went a step further and wrote [Flutter Workspace Automation](https://github.com/meta-flutter/meta-flutter/blob/kirkstone/tools/README.md "automation tool") therefore hugely reducing the steps necessary and learning curve involved for dev-to-test pipeline thus easing the transition for non-systems engineers like myself.

 ### 5. Running on Toyota IVI Homescreen
 * TODO In the light of above step 4 this now pending Meta Flutter refactoring and Integration